Bachelor's Degree in Life Sciences

 - Key stages of clinical investigation: preclinical studies (acute toxicity studies, subacute toxicity studies, mutagenicity studies, teratogenicity studies, local tolerance studies)

-PAL3ISCH: THERAPEUTIC CHEMISTRY – PEPTIDE SYNTHESIS
+PAL3ISCH: MEDICINAL CHEMISTRY – PEPTIDE SYNTHESIS

-Content Therapeutic Chemistry 30 hours
+Contents Therapeutic Chemistry 30 hours

 - List of Medications (INN and Brand Name)